CYYJL/LS2Net/README.md

 > The collaborative receptive field paradigm integrates multi-scale receptive fields via a multi-branch architecture to jointly model structural and texture information.
 As it is inherently modality-agnostic, it demonstrates strong cross-modality generalization.
 In MRI and CT, large receptive fields capture global anatomical structures, while small receptive fields refine local details, enabling effective segmentation across different scales.
 In histopathology, large receptive fields model tissue-level context, whereas small receptive fields focus on cellular morphology, aligning well with cell-level analysis tasks.
 Overall, this paradigm provides a unified and flexible framework for multi-scale feature modeling, which can be readily extended to various medical imaging modalities and tasks.

-This supplementary discussion explores the potential extension of the collaborative receptive-field paradigm beyond ultrasound imaging.
-It highlights how complementary receptive fields may be useful for modeling anatomical structures at different spatial scales across MRI, CT, and histopathology.

 ---

 ### 12. Clinical Deployment and Future Work